vlucas/phpdotenv/README.md

 $dotenv = Dotenv\Dotenv::createMutable(__DIR__);
 $dotenv->load();
 ```

+A variable counts as existing if it is set in any of the repository's
+adapters, including values only present in `$_SERVER`, and once one immutable
+instance has loaded a variable, a second instance will treat it as existing
+too.
+Within a single load, however, an instance may overwrite a variable it
+wrote itself, which is how later files in a merge override earlier ones.
+The
+array returned by `load()` contains only the variables that were
+actually written, so variables skipped due to immutability are omitted.
+For
+validation or testing without touching the real environment, use
+`createArrayBacked`.

 Behind the scenes, this is instructing the "repository" to allow immutability
 or not.
 By default, the repository is configured to allow overwriting existing